Joymichael-da/Lita-Capstone-Project/README.md

 - Github for submission.

 ### Data Sources
-The primary source of data used here is Data sale.csv and Consumer Data.csv and this ia an open source data provided by our instructors.
+The primary source of data used here is sale data.csv and this ia an open source data provided by our instructors.

 ### Analysis and Results
 #### PROJECT 1